benjervis/monorepo-package-jumper/README.md

 By default, "Jump to package" is bound to hyper J (cmd + ctrl + alt + shift + j).

+## Configuration

+## Open file picker

+By default, the extension will open the package.json of whichever package was selected.

+If this option is enabled, it will instead open the "Go to file..." palette (normally cmd P), prefilled with the path of the selected package to allow for filtered searching.

 ## Optimisations

 ### Selective loading